unixwzrd/unixwzrd.github.io/html/_posts/2025-04-08-Remote-Debugging-With-VSCode.md

 ```

 `--wait-for-client` deliberately pauses startup until I attach.
 I omit it when blocking the process would be harmful and place a breakpoint later instead.

+{% include blog_diagram.html
+   src="/assets/images/blog/remote-debugging/debugpy-ssh-tunnel.svg"
+   alt="An editor connecting to a local port that SSH forwards to a loopback-only debugpy listener on either the same Mac, a LAN host, or a VPS."
+   variant="compact" %}

+The same tunnel works when the target is another account on the local Mac.
+In that case the SSH connection stays on loopback, but it still crosses into the isolated account and carries the debugger connection to that account's loopback listener.

 From my normal developer account, I forward a local port to the target account's loopback interface: